dlab-projects/iuse-documentation/docs-to-markdown-test.md

 2. Have an overall GPA of 3.1 or higher

-## The narrative regarding links between Component Goals, Pedagogical Strategies, and Central Elements of the Program
+## The narrative regarding links between Component Goals, Pedagogical Strategies, and Central Elements of the Program {#the-narrative-regarding-links-between-component-goals-pedagogical-strategies-and-central-elements-of-the-program}

 	The construction of the course is a combination of the professor aided by the UGSIs.
 There is a pedagogy team for some of the larger courses.

-## Best Practices for Variation Across Institutions
+## Best Practices for Variation Across Institutions {#best-practices-for-variation-across-institutions}

 The most important aspects of the program are the branched hierarchy of student staff that carries out delegation through a chain of command and the incremental improvements the course material receives over the years.

-## Critical TA Professional Development and Training
+## Critical TA Professional Development and Training {#critical-ta-professional-development-and-training}

 	Within the Data Science program, there are several steps required for training.
 To become a UGSI, students must take CS 370: Introduction to Teaching Computer Science.
 This course covers methods for teaching, including leading one-on-one practice tutoring.
 UGSIs often have weekly meetings throughout the semester to go over material and announcements.

-## Implementation for Specific Courses
+## Implementation for Specific Courses {#implementation-for-specific-courses}

 Below are several popular courses that each have their own structure of staffing depending on the age/iterations of the course, size of the class, and professor’s wishes.
 Course use and growth as a function of student-instructor support has linearly expanded to include thousands of students, in certain typically lower-division courses.